ubc-library-rc/gis-georeferencing/content/hands-on.md

 # Georeferencing Overview

 In this section you will georeference a historical map of Vancouver with QGIS.
 The map is one from UBC Library's physical collection.
 A high quality scan has already been made.
 This will be your **Source Layer**.
 You will also need a **Target Layer**, a geospatial data layer which will serve as reference for assigning locative information to the Source Layer.
-Download the workshop project folder, including the historical map and reference data below.
+Download **and unzip** the workshop project folder, including the historical map and reference data below.

 [Download Data](){: .btn .btn-purple }